Albion Earnest Andrews Explained

 Colonel Albion Earnest Andrews, OBE (16 June 1877 – 14 December 1928) was the 6th Commander of the Ceylon Defence Force.
 He was appointed on 9 February 1927 until 14 December 1928.
 He was succeeded by the acting G. B. Stevens.[4]

-Andrews was commissioned into the British Army as a second lieutenant into the 3rd (Militia) Battalion of the Royal Welsh Fusiliers (later the Royal Welch Fusiliers) in March 1896.
-He transferred to the Hampshire Regiment (later the Royal Hampshire Regiment) in May 1898, and was promoted to lieutenant on 22 October 1899.[5]
+Andrews was commissioned as a second lieutenant into the 3rd (Royal Denbigh and Flint Militia) Battalion, Royal Welsh Fusiliers (later the Royal Welch Fusiliers) in March 1896.
+He transferred to a Regular Army commission in the Hampshire Regiment (later the Royal Hampshire Regiment) in May 1898, and was promoted to lieutenant on 22 October 1899.[5]
 He served with the 1st Battalion of the regiment, was for a time seconded, but was back as a regular lieutenant in his regiment in October 1902.

 During the First World War, he served with the 11th Royal Sussex Regiment and the Hampshire Regiment.[6]